hasankirtas/Santander-Customer-Transaction-Prediction/README.md

 ## 💭 My Thoughts and Insights

-This project reinforced the value of perseverance, curiosity, and foundational knowledge in machine learning.
+This competition reinforced the value of perseverance, curiosity, and foundational knowledge in machine learning.
 It taught me that data science isn't just about models — it's about understanding the data, asking the right questions, and never hesitating to go back to theory when things don't work out as expected.

-The refactoring of this project into a modular structure represents another learning milestone — practicing to write maintainable code that can be easily understood, modified, and extended.
+The refactoring of this competition solution into a modular structure represents another learning milestone — practicing to write maintainable code that can be easily understood, modified, and extended.

 ---